Speakers at Lead the Way Conference 2026

 Click to read bio

 Sarah has had a wide-ranging career from executive roles in tertiary education to private sector consulting in Australia and overseas.
 For the last 20 years she has held leadership and executive positions in the charity and for-purpose sector.
-In 2021 Sarah joined the Alannah & Madeline Foundation as the CEO.
-The Foundation works to make sure children can grow up happy, safe and strong – in both their online and offline worlds, free from violence, and with the support and strategies they need to thrive.
 Sarah also serves on a range of Boards and committees.
 Her current community Board roles include Chair of the Australian Charities and Not-for-profits Commission (ACNC) Advisory Board, and non-executive director of the Sisterhood Foundation, the Board of Old Parliament House, which manages the Museum of Australian Democracy, and Social Ventures Australia.

 Click to read bio

 Paul Fitzgerald is a Registered Psychologist with senior and leadership experience across health, safety, and wellbeing departments within the emergency services sector.
 He is currently employed at Fire Rescue Victoria (FRV) and now in his seventh year within the sector, specialising in developing psychological safe leaders & teams, psychological wellbeing, and mental health support for frontline personnel.
-As a Board-Approved Supervisor & EMDR practitioner, he brings expertise in trauma recovery and resilience-building.
-His experience includes multiple disaster deployments and delivering mental health training across emergency services.
-Paul is the 2025 recipient of the Emergency Services Foundation to study the impact of Servant Leadership on culture and wellbeing of first responders.
 Drawing on evidence-based practice and operational insight, Paul is passionate about enhancing psychological safety & supporting others to thrive in uncertain & high-pressure environments.

 Lisa Parsons